camunda/camunda-bpm-examples/cockpit/cockpit-failed-jobs-plugin/README.md

 What is the point?
 -----------------------------
-This is to showcase the great cockpit plugin engine and camunda's REST API.
+This plugin basically is to showcase the capabilities of cockpit plugin engine which allows to create dynamic views with fewest lines of code.
+The other point is to show how Camunda REST API actually works and how handy it is to create a new cockpit plugin using Camunda UI components which are built upon Angular directives.

 How to use it?
 -----------------------------